 How alkaptonuria is managed

-If the condition is diagnosed in childhood, it may be possible to slow its progression by restricting protein in the diet, as this may reduce levels of tyrosine and phenylalanine in your body.
+If the condition is diagnosed in childhood, restricting protein in the diet is recommended, as this may reduce levels of tyrosine and phenylalanine in your body.

 A low-protein diet can also be useful in reducing the risk of potential side effects when taking nitisinone for alkaptonuria during adulthood.
 Your doctor or dietitian can advise you about this.